PULdischo/dsf-spring-2025/content/sessions/week-3.md

     - no special characters (underscores _ are okay)
 2. Confirm that your files will not exceed GitHub storage limits.
     - GitHub repos shouldn't exceed 1GB of storage
-    - CollectionBuilder recommends that you keep the total storage of your objects fold to 500MB or less.
+    - CollectionBuilder recommends that you keep the total storage of your objects folder to 500MB or less.
 3. Select all your objects from your local machine and drag them to the objects folder in your project repository.
 4. Go to source control, stage (or add) your changes, write a commit message, commit these changes, and then push (sync) to your repository.